ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_12/Lecture_12.2.md

 ---
 title: Mini-Lecture 12.2 - Projecting Future Climate
----

 keywords:
 -   Climate change
 -   Climate model
 -   Emission scenarios
 authors:
 -   Jasper Verschuur
 ---

 In this lecture we will answer the question: "How do we predict future change in climate?"
 We will discuss the use of climate models to predict future conditions including the kind of scenarios they are driven by and how they can inform risk management.

 # Learning objectives

 - Learn what a climate model is
 - Compare and contrast the outcomes of different climate scenarios
 - Recognise that climate impacts may differ across regions.

 # Introduction

 Most of us check the weather forecast on a daily basis, but not many of us look at a forecast of climate.
 There is often a lot of confusion between the two concepts.
 Therefore, it is important to understand what they mean.
 In short, we can say:

-"Climate is what you expect, weather is what you get."
+"*Climate is what you expect, weather is what you get*."

 Or in more scientific terms, climate is the average of daily weather over a period of around 30 years.
 Thus, although weather changes from